MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 Elastic Network Interface (ENI) is a **virtual network interface** that you can attach to an instance in a Virtual Private Cloud (VPC).
 It provides networking capabilities to the instance, enabling it to communicate with other resources in the VPC, the internet, and other AWS services.

+For example, say we have two subnets - web and app.
+Web is public, while app is private.
+Bob calls an application which is hosted in web subnet.
+Web subnet configures SG to accept inbound traffic from 0.0.0.0/0 to 443 porrt.
+Web application in turn calls app application in app subnet.
+In this case, app subnet would have to define a SG which would allow a trafic from web subnet.
+It could do so via IP/CIDR ranges.
+But SG functionality allows to reference another SG, which is attached to web subnet.
+This way, any machine which has attached web SG, can call app subnet applications.